 - Yellow Diamond could be seen as touching on this trope she has a song trying to convince Blue Diamond to get over Pink Diamond's death, but by the end it's pretty clear that she's close to tears herself.
 (Blue Diamond may also count, but it's not clear if she's even trying to hide her depression.)

 - Queens Elizabeth I of England and Victoria of the United Kingdomnote .

 "...I know I have the body but of a weak and feeble woman; but I have the heart and stomach of a king, and of a king of England too, and think foul scorn that Parma or Spain, or any prince of Europe, should dare to invade the borders of my realm; to which rather than any dishonour shall grow by me, I myself will take up arms, I myself will be your general, judge, and rewarder of every one of your virtues in the field...."
 (Elizabeth to the troops at Tilbury as the Spanish Armada approached.)

-Catherine The Greathad to be this in the beginning of her reign, because her claim for the Russian throne was dubious at best - she wasn't Romanov or even Russian at all, seriously, what the hell?
+- Catherine the Great had to be this at the beginning of her reign, because her claim for the Russian throne was dubious at best - she wasn't Romanov or even Russian at all, leading many to basically ask, "Seriously, what the hell?"
 But when her position was somewhat stronger, she relaxed a bit.